survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Passing Options to Loaders

-In order to control loader behavior, often you want to pass specific options to a loader.
+To control loader behavior, often you want to pass specific options to a loader.
 To demonstrate this, the runner needs a small tweak:

 **run-loader.js**